needle-mirror/com.unity.purchasing/Documentation~/UnityIAPAmazonConfiguration.md

 Setting up to use Unity's IAP takes a few steps.

 1. Import the Unity IAP plug-in.
-See [Setting up Unity IAP](UnityIAPSettingUp) for more information (Unity 5.3 or higher).
+See [Setting up Unity IAP](UnityIAPSettingUp) for more information.
 1. Set the IAP target store.
 You should already have an Android app set up.
-Set the target store using __Unity IAP's Window > Unity IAP > Android > Target Amazon__ menu item.
+Switch to and activate the Android platform in __File > Build Settings__.
+Set the target store using __Unity IAP's Project Settings > Services > In-App Purchasing__ window.
+To open that window the shortcut menu __Services > In-App Purchasing > Configure__ is also available.
 This is used to toggle between Google, Amazon, and other Android stores.

     ![](images/AmazonConfiguration-TargetAmazonMenu.png)

+In case Unity does not show a __Services__ menu, set the target store using __Window > Unity IAP > Switch Store...__.

 Alternatively, call the API: